New Orleans Misdemeanor Lawyer

 - Be courteous with police and comply with any reasonable commands.

 - Take note of anyone around during your arrest or the alleged commission of any crime.
 They may be potential witnesses.

 - Exercise your right to remain silent.
 You can answer questions regarding basic information such as your name and address, but you should not answer any other questions, especially pertaining to the facts of the alleged crime.
 Wait until you have an attorney present.

 You should NOT do any of the following:

 - Make any statements to the police.
 You cannot win your case on the street.
 Be courteous and cooperative with law enforcement, but do not admit to anything or try to argue your case.
 If you try to argue, you may find yourself with more serious charges such as resisting arrest.
 Almost anything you would say will end up being used against you rather than to your benefit in court.

 - Attempt to represent yourself.
 Even misdemeanor convictions can carry significant consequences, and the criminal law process can be complex and confusing.
 It is worth having an expert on your side helping you through the process and ensuring that your rights are protected.
 An attorney is much more likely to get your charges and sentence reduced or even dismissed.

 - Speak with anyone about the facts of the case.
 Rely on your attorney’s discretion about whom you should share details of the case with.

 Contact Our New Orleans Misdemeanor Defense Lawyer Today

-If you have been arrested or charged with a misdemeanor offense in New Orleans, Gretna or Jefferson Parish, contact the Law Offices of Robert S. Toale for a free consultation.
+If you have been arrested or charged with a misdemeanor offense in New Orleans, Gretna or Jefferson Parish, contact the Law Offices of Robert S. Toale for a consultation.
 Don’t let a minor offense derail your life.
 Call 504-370-9233 for immediate help.